Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: PE Architecture Design

 \mysubsubsection{Optimization opportunities}

-\textit{(i) Exploring efficient designs of SIMD/vector function units for sparse computations:} While PEs with multiple function units or multiplier arrays can effectively leverage the spatial reuse \cite{chen2019eyeriss, lee2018stitch}, the utilization of such function units can significantly drop due to unstructured sparsity \cite{zhang2019snap}.
-Therefore, design space explorations of hardware accelerators \cite{kwon2019understanding, dave2020dmazerunner, xu2020autodnnchip, yang2018dnn} need to accommodate the impact of SIMD/vector PEs and unstructured sparsity on the performance and energy-efficiency.
-Moreover, for low sparsity, designs should deliver performance at par with accelerators for dense tensors.
-For example, for processing dense tensors, SCNN \cite{parashar2017scnn} achieved 79\% of the performance and consumed 33\% higher energy as compared to the baseline accelerator that processed only dense tensors.
-For consistent performance or energy efficiency with different sparsity-levels, design of the PE pipeline may ensure that the additional design features, e.g., lookup and intersection mechanisms (for codebook/NZs), do not increase the critical path latency and can be power-gated if not used.
+\textit{(i) Exploring efficient designs of functional units for various sparsity ranges/patterns and functionality:} Utilization of vector/SIMD units can drop significantly due to unstructured sparsity \cite{zhang2019snap} and functionality beyond structured dot products (e.g., DW-CONV).
+So, for exploring design hyperparameters such as the number of functional units, designers need to consider the impacts of sparsity, data extraction mechanism, required synchronization among computational units, and configurations required to support various functionalities.
+Moreover, for low sparsity, designs should deliver performance \emph{at par} with a sparsity-oblivious design.
+For example, for processing dense tensors, SCNN \cite{parashar2017scnn} achieved 79\% of the performance and consumed 33\% higher energy as compared to the baseline accelerator for processing dense tensors.
+So, designers may ensure that additional features for exploiting sparsity and configurable components do not increase the critical path latency and are power-gated if not used.

-\textit{(ii) Supporting various tensors precisions through bit-adaptive FUs, without increasing programming and compilation complexity:} Precision requirements for tensors of different layers can vary significantly during training and inference of various models \cite{sharma2018bit, judd2016stripes}.
-Such varying precisions are explored to achieve further efficiency \cite{gysel2016ristretto, he2018amc}.
-Therefore, PEs, interconnect communication, and memory management need to support bit-adaptive computing, e.g., with bit-decomposable or bit-serial FUs for PEs.
-However, such designs should be generic enough to support multiple precisions of different tensors for the same or different layers, while retaining the support for different arithmetic and logic operations (e.g., multiplication, addition, shift).
-Moreover, such designs should not expose further details to the compiler or mapping optimizations.
-In other words, the design flow for programming, mapping, and code generation should not encounter significant modifications to support bit-adaptive computing.